binaryphile/kaizen/README.md

 **`defs <variable_name>`** - read and un-indent a string from stdin into the named string variable

- *Returns*: nothing.
+&emsp;*Returns*: nothing.
 Creates or sets the named string variable as a side-effect.
-If you want to scope the variable locally, it must<br/> already be declared.
+If you want to scope the variable locally, it must<br/>&emsp;already be declared.
 Any contents will be replaced.
 Sets the variable to the lines read from stdin, including newlines.

- The lines are de-indented by the amount of whitespace indentation of the first line.
-Blank lines (even without indentation)<br/> are preserved.
+&emsp;The lines are de-indented by the amount of whitespace indentation of the first line.
+Blank lines (even without indentation)<br/>&emsp;are preserved.

- Usually fed with a heredoc, such as:
+&emsp;Usually fed with a heredoc, such as:

         mystring=''
         defs mystring <<'EOS'